Species Name: Phalaenopsis bastianii

 Let’s explore the differences of each speices in order to compare my plant (or yours)…

 Comparing bastianii to mariae:

 Traits of phal bastianii – spikes: upright; flower count: few; fragrance: none; flower structure: flat & upright facing; lip: slender with few trichromes (hairs on the lip), keel (lift at back of lip) is low; bloom time: spring (March thru May), spikes emerge in winter.

 Traits of phal mariae – spikes: pendant; flower count: prolific; fragrance: yes (smells like citrus blossoms); flower structure: concaved/cupped flowers that point down; lip: wide and has many trichromes (hairs on lip), keel is high and peaks; bloom time: summer (June/July), spike emerge in spring

-Traits of phal Lovely Marie (bastianii x mariae hybrid) – results in a pendulum of variation for each trait depending on whether it’s a primary cross (bastianii x mariae) OR a cross of Lovely Marie x Lovely Marie), or a back-crossing of Lovely Marie on to a true bastianii.
+Traits of phal Lovely Marie (bastianii x mariae hybrid) – results in a range of variation for each trait depending on whether it’s a primary cross (bastianii x mariae), a cross of two hybrids (Lovely Marie x Lovely Marie), or a back-crossing of Lovely Marie on to a true bastianii.
 This makes pinpointing differences difficult because it’s means a plant may appear mostly like one species but have a few traits of the other mixed in.

 Traits of my plant – spikes: angled; flower count: moderate but with many spikes; fragrance: none; flower structure: flat & upright; lip: wide with many trichromes, keel is low but with peak; blooms in spring (mid-to-late March).